joeydoesntsharefood/db/README.md

     type enum "text" | ""
   }

+## drivers_comporate
+- corporate_id one to one corporates
+- driver_id one to one drivers
+- status enum "pending" | "aprove" | "reprove"

 ## trip_tracking
 - lat float
 - lng flaot
 - speed float
+- signalForce float
 - road_speed
 - trip_id one to one trips
 - driver_id one to one drivers